Poor Inventory Management Examples Made by Huge Brands

 - Manual inventory tracking, which becomes time-consuming and error-prone as your company grows.
 You’ll always be one step behind your actual inventory levels, which will cause ordering issues.

 - Excel/electronic spreadsheets, which are prone to severe errors.
-In a study of errors in 25 sample spreadsheets, the Tuck Business School at Dartmouth College found that 15 workbooks contained a total of 117 errors.
+In a study of errors in 25 sample spreadsheets, the Tuck Business School at Dartmouth College found that 15 workbooks contained 117 errors.
 While 40% of those errors had little impact on the businesses studied, seven errors caused massive losses of $4 million to $110 million, according to the researchers’ estimates.

 Nike’s Excess Inventory Problem